powsybl/powsybl.github.io/pages/documentation/developer/tutorials/sensitivity-analysis.md

 ```
 Here we will monitor all the lines that link countries together.
 The initial flow through each of the monitored lines constitutes the `function reference` values in the
-sensitivity results.
+sensitivity analysis results.
 Here, since we did not run a load flow calculation on the newtork, these flows are not set yet.
 If you wish to display them, add the following lines in the file (optional):
 ```java
 LoadFlow.run(network, LoadFlowParameters.load());